 What is the Award?

-The Award Program, modeled after the prestigious Malcolm Baldrige National Quality Award, offers a thorough and objective educational process through which an organization can learn and apply quality implementation techniques and assessment methods.
+The Missouri and Kansas Quality Awards Program, modeled after the prestigious Malcolm Baldrige National Quality Award, offers a thorough and objective educational process through which an organization can learn and apply quality implementation techniques and assessment methods.

 Organizations participating in the award process join a growing number of Missouri and Kansas organizations that are dedicated to promoting quality as a vital element to enhancing customer satisfaction and operational performance.
 Through their willingness to help others, the award recipients have encouraged other organizations to undertake their own quality improvement efforts.